 Request forms can be obtained from ARC members.
 Forms are also available from this website.

-ARC Request Form (.docx, Updated 2019): This is the form to fill out for ARC approval of additions or changes to your property.
+ARC Request Form (.docx, Updated Feb 2020): This is the form to fill out for ARC approval of additions or changes to your property.
 You can either fill out the form within your web browser and print it out, or you may print the form and fill it out by hand.
-Completed forms should be submitted to the ARC chairman.
+Completed forms should be signed by the homeowner and submitted to the ARC chairman.

 The HOA board understands that trends in house colors have changed over the years and so is working on updating the official color book.
 The guidelines used by the ARC for evaluating color schemes essentially remains intact, conforming to the guidelines in the Official Color Book for house, trim and accent (i.e. the front door).
 The selected colors need to be considered in relation to :